alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 ## Boundaries And Restraint

 Method signatures are useful.
 In C#-style code, they tell us parameter types, return types, and awaitable shapes.
 They usually leave out whether a method reads the clock, depends on `CurrentCulture`, calls a database, writes a file, or mutates shared state.
 That does not mean every dependency should become a parameter.
-Effects belong in programs, and they belong where the caller expects interaction with the world.
+Effects belong where the caller expects interaction with the world.

 A repository should talk to the database.
 A controller should orchestrate.
 A job handler should sequence effects.
 A migration script should update state.
 In code like that, a procedural style is often the most honest representation of the work.
 Forcing every such boundary through tiny pure wrappers can make the code less clear rather than more clear.